 “All students are taught the safe channels to report serious incidents, inappropriate practices, or hurtful behaviours.
 Peer support leaders also help to keep online and offline spaces safe and positive, and alert teachers where needed…

 Schools also engage parents and work with them to provide students with the necessary support both in and out of school.”

 The statement continued, “Schools select dedicated staff to manage and foster a peer support culture in the learning, social, and cyberspace as part of efforts to establish a compassionate and enabling learning environment.”

 Even then, bullying is a huge cause for concern and parents need to be aware of it.
 In fact, the biggest danger is that in this day and age, bullying takes on many forms, some of which are less known and obvious.

 The scary thing is that these less obvious forms of bullying may at times be the most dangerous and have caused students to become depressed and harbour suicidal thoughts.

-There are different types of bullying, namely – physical, verbal and relational (social exclusion) bullying.
 The study asked students to report how frequently they were exposed to these six different types of bullying: